-Which ever method you are using, it works best to do all of the grating at once and empty the shredded zucchini into a large bowl.
+- Whichever method you are using, it works best to do all of the shredding at once and empty the shredded zucchini into a large bowl.

-After I have the zucchini measured into the bags, I make sure to get as much of the air out of the bag as I possibly can and then I flatten the bag so that they will stack better in my freezer.
+- After I have the zucchini measured into the bags, I make sure to get as much of the air out of the bag as I possibly can.
+Then I flatten the bag so that they will stack better in my freezer.